 Akshay K. Jagadish is a postdoctoral research fellow at the Princeton AI Lab.
-His research takes two complementary approaches to study natural and artificial minds:
+His work bridges cognitive science and artificial intelligence, taking two complementary approaches to understanding natural and artificial minds:

 Binz, M., Dasgupta, I., Jagadish, A. K., Botvinick, M., Wang, J.X., & Schulz, E. (2024).
 Meta-Learned Models of Cognition.
 Behavioral and Brain Sciences.